 This is a new requirement for newbies taking the 2021 exam.

 The Communication requirement does not necessarily need to be lactation-specific.
-But since the IBLCE exam hits fairly hard on communication skills, I would suggest you learn communication as it relates to lactation.
+But since the IBCLC exam hits fairly hard on communication skills, I would suggest you learn communication as it relates to lactation.

 - before March 2020, you can now buy my 5-hour Communication for Lactation Consultants course and finish before the upcoming application deadline of January 20.

 - after March 1, 2020, you’re all set!
 I gave you my 5-hour communication course for free as part of your Lactation Education Course.